We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given a binary string s and a positive integer n, return true if the binary representation of all the integers in the range [1, n] are substrings of s, or false otherwise.
-A substring is a contiguous sequence of characters within a string.
+Given a binary string s and a positive integer n, determine if every integer in the range [1, n] has its binary representation present as a contiguous substring in s.
+A substring is defined as a contiguous sequence of characters in the string.

 Key Insights